JuliaText/WordTokenizers.jl/paper/paper.md

 Using this API several standard tokenizers and sentence segmenters have been implemented, allowing researchers and practitioners to focus on the higher details of their NLP tasks.

 WordTokenizers.jl does not implement significant novel tokenizers or sentence segmenters.
-Rather, it contains ports/implementations the well-established and commonly used algorithms.
+Rather, it contains ports/implementations of the well-established and commonly used algorithms.
-At present, it contains rules-based methods primarily designed for English.
+At present, it contains rule-based methods primarily designed for English.
 Several of the implementations are sourced from the Python NLTK project [@NLTK1], [@NLTK2];
 although these were in turn sourced from older pre-existing methods.